-Use whatever kind of pan you prefer (I like cast iron) with butter for each pancake to get them nice and golden.
-Pour out a small spoonful on a pan and cook that side until the batter starts to bubble.
+Use whatever kind of pan you prefer (I like cast iron, nonstick is fine too) with butter for each pancake to get them nice and golden, set somewhere around 6/10 on your range.
+Pour out about two large tablespoons on a pan and cook that side until the batter starts to bubble.
 Flip and let it cook to golden brown.
 Remove and repeat until the batter is gone and that’s it, pancakes!